 45: A Rugged Travel Backpack

 Landscape photography can often take you to remote locations.
 Places where you can't easily bring multiple bags of gear.
-This Manfrotto backpack can carry a lot more than it looks like and will keep it all safe with its extra padded pockets and compartments.
+This Tenba Solstice backpack can carry a lot more than it looks like and will keep it all safe with its extra padded pockets and compartments.
+Read my full review on it HERE

 46: Gnarbox Portable Backup and Editing System